bw-restaurant-passport-1/Back-end/README.md

 | city           | String |   YES    |  NO    |                       |
 | avatarURL      | String |   NO     |  NO    |                       |

-returns registered message, user id,and token
+returns registered message, user id, and token

 <h1>Login</h1>